Claim your freebie!

 I realise that this might seem like a strange post, but bear with me!
 A fall from my bike really got me thinking, so read on for my tips to help you to ensure that you always get great value for money.

-I fell off my bike at the weekend, landed very hard on a tarmac road, and after cycling 5 miles back home, took a quick look at my leg and realised A & E was the only option.
-It was only when I got to the hospital that I realised the full extent of my injury – a massive gaping wound in my knee!
+I fell off my bike recently, landed very hard on a tarmac road, and after cycling 5 miles back home, took a quick look at my leg and realised A & E was the only option.
+It was only when I got to the hospital that I realised the full extent of my injury - a massive gaping wound in my knee!
 The good old NHS were amazing, and an hour later I hobbled out with 15 stitches and a couple of boxes of painkillers!

 Now this is not about the value for money that our NHS offers us, though that is worth mentioning too.
 The NHS gets so much bad press, but often we forget just how lucky we are.
 I got personalised service from 3 nurses, one doctor and a radiologist - all dedicated and caring professionals, who work exceedingly hard.
 Add to that the fact that it did not cost me a penny and I would say that is exceptionally good value for money!

 Anyway, back to the original point about what this accident taught me.

 My hubby persuaded me to buy, UK designed, dhb thermal tights - he had read the reviews and thought they were great value for money.
 I really thought that the cheap pair I had got last year would be fine!